 Blount Fine Foods

-Blount Fine Foods has acquired the former Food Source LP building and has announced expansion plans that will create an estimated 85 new jobs in McKinney during the next three years.
-The project will involve expansion of the existing building by up to 20,000 sq. ft. in the first phase of construction and up to an additional 50,000 sq. ft. in the second phase of their expansion project.
+In 2016, Blount Fine Foods acquired the former Food Source LP building and announced expansion plans that will create an estimated 85 new jobs in McKinney during the next three years.
+The project will involve expansion of the existing building by up to 20,000 square feet in the first phase of construction and up to an additional 50,000 square feet in the second phase of their expansion project.

 Hisun Motors Corp. to expand headquarters

-MEDC announced China-based Hisun Motors Corporation will expand the company’s North American headquarters in McKinney, adding more than 44,000 square feet of warehouse space and 10 new jobs within three years.
-The expansion is scheduled for completion in October.
+In 2016, MEDC announced China-based Hisun Motors Corporation will expand the company’s North American headquarters in McKinney, adding more than 44,000 square feet of warehouse space and 10 new jobs within three years.
 The capital investment equals more than $4.5 million for real property and business personal property.
-Read the news release

 Costco coming to McKinney